-Over the past year or so, our homes and families have become more important to us than ever.
+Over the past few years, our homes and families have become more important to us than ever.
 Many of us have reassessed our lifestyles and priorities.
 Perhaps you have too, and are now looking to make a few home improvements, or help out a loved one who really needs it.

 And that’s set you thinking about equity release.